jeffsp/SPOC/README.md

 The proposed extension is SPOC, standing for Simple POint Cloud.

 * Points are stored as sets
-    * The order of the point records is not important and is not preserved
+    * The order of the point records is preserved
     * It is uncommon for two points to have the same exact location in 3D space
 * Point locations have 12 digits of precision preserved